 The answer to this question lies in how the customer was treated.

 Find ways to elicit information without confrontation.
-This may be done by asking questions rather than making a confrontational statement, such as:
+As a matter of fact, do this by asking questions rather than making a confrontational statement.
+For example:

 This means focusing on the words, body language, and overall message of the customer.